awalekeeran/distributed-depth/algorithms-and-patterns/sliding-window/README.md

 # Sliding Window Pattern

 The **Sliding Window** technique is used to perform required operations on a specific window size of a given array or linked list, such as finding the longest subarray containing all unique characters.

 It optimizes "brute force" solutions from $O(N^2)$ to linear time $O(N)$.

+It is heavily used in:
+- DSA (arrays, strings)
+- System Design (rate limiting, rolling averages, analytics windows, monitoring)

 ## Table of Contents
 1. [Core Logic & Templates](./pattern-template.md)